SeppiaBrilla/ReverseGameOfLife/README.md

 #### Defining the Reverse GoL Problem
 The Reverse GoL problem is the challenge of finding a state that, after \( N \) steps, evolves into a desired state \( s \), where \( N \) is defined by the user.

 This problem is naturally combinatorial and can be addressed using constraint programming as well as SAT techniques.
-THree approaches can be considered:
+Three approaches can be considered:
 1. **Full-sequence modeling:** Represent the entire sequence of \( N \) backward steps in a single model.
-2. **Stepwise modeling:** Use a constraint model to compute one step back at a time and repeat the process \( N-1 \) times.
+2. **Stepwise modelling:** Use a constraint model to compute one step back at a time and repeat the process \( N-1 \) times.
 3. **SAT Model** Similar to the **Full-sequence modeling:** but implemented using SAT.

 #### Stepwise Model and Solution Search